-Potato salads you find at a typical summer BBQ tend to be drowning in a pool of mayo.
+Potato salads you find at a typical summer cookout tend to be drowning in a pool of mayo.
 Our recipe still has the spread included, but we cut down how much is used by adding Dijon and vinegar to the mix.
-Don’t worry though, even with these tweaks, the dish still tastes just as good as it always does!
+Don't worry though, even with these tweaks, the dish still tastes just as good as it always does!

-Get our recipe for Healthiest Potato Salad.
+Get our recipe for the Healthiest Potato Salad.

 Best Homemade Potato Chips

-Potato chips are hard to resist, and most of the time, once you start eating some, you end up downing the entire bag.
-It happens to us all every now and then, but what makes it not so worth it though is the fact that you’ll most likely end up feeling hungry not too long after.
+Potato chips are hard to resist, and most of the time, once you start eating some, you end up eating the entire bag.
+It happens to us all now and then, but what makes it not so worth it though is the fact that you'll most likely end up feeling hungry not too long after.
 So for a healthy option when the snack craving hits, turn to these baked chips that are not only healthier and immensely tastier, but are ready in just 20 minutes!

 Get our recipe for Best Homemade Potato Chips.

 Baked Sweet Potato Fries